StelArian/users-roles-apps/README.md

 You can change server and client ports editing `config.json`

+Run `yarn seed` whenever you desire to reset the SQL

 ## Known issues

 Create/edit users, roles and apps is not yet implement